masterl/vector_and_matrix_tdd_trial/README.md

 #### Vector
 - A great deal has already been done!
-- I know I didn't test for floating point positions, my bad...
+- I know I didn't test for floating point coordinates, my bad...

 - Maybe try to limit which types can be used with the class?